 Tip: Adding anti-inflammatory nutrients after exercise can reduce soreness and assist with muscle recovery.
 Berries, turmeric, omegas, hemp, chia, and flax seeds are great anti-inflammatory boosters and all blend well into smoothies.

-Click here to add this Post Workout Green Smoothie to your That Clean Life meal plan.
+Click here to add this Post Workout Green Smoothie to your client’s meal plan.

 And one last thing to consider: What you ate the day before your workout matters too!
 If you under-ate on Monday, Tuesday’s workout will suffer.

 Did you love this article?
 Then you will love our weekly newsletter.
 Every week we curate the best tools, tips, and resources for nutrition professionals and deliver them straight to your inbox.
 Get on the list here!

 Other Articles You Might Like: